The Zilliqa core is implemented in C++ and archived in our open-source Github repository.

 While we have made great strides to realize the core protocol that runs the Zilliqa Mainnet, this continues to be a living, breathing endeavour.
 New features, improvements, and bug fixes are regularly pushed.
 Contributions from the developer community towards the advancement of this project are always welcome.

-Building the Zilliqa code base is officially supported only on Ubuntu 16.04.
+Building the Zilliqa code base is officially supported on Ubuntu 18.04.

 Follow these steps to perform the build:

 - Install the required dependencies according to this section in the repository.

 - Clone the Zilliqa repository.

 - Build the source code according to this section.

 Once you are able to build the code base, there are several ways you can contribute:

 - Submit code changes as pull requests (please read the guidelines)

 - Submit proposals to improve the core protocol design

 - Submit bug reports and feature requests in the repository issues